-RadarGun[6] avoids many of Ally's problems by not working with address pairs, but instead probing the entire list of n addresses, iterating over the list at least 30 times.
-Using all of the responses for an address, Radar-Gun can estimate the rate of change, or velocity, of the IP ID of the router with that address.
+RadarGun^[6] avoids many of Ally's problems by not working in pairs, but instead probing the entire list of n addresses, iterating over the list at least 30 times.
+Using all the responses for an address, RadarGun can estimate the rate of change, or velocity, of the IP ID of the router with that address.
 Because two potential aliases may be probed tens of seconds apart, their ID values cannot be compared directly.
 But after calculating their velocities, RadarGun can interpolate what their values would be at any time during the probing process, and compare the interpolated values.
 Any two addresses can be inferred to be aliases if they have similar and constant ID velocities, and the ID value in every response from one address is similar to the interpolated ID value of the other address at the same time.
 Because each test uses many more responses than an Ally test, RadarGun is more tolerant of routers that are occasionally unresponsive due to rate limiting, dropped packets, or other intermittent losses.

-The number of RadarGun probes per address is fixed to a relatively small number, typically between 30 and 100, which much smaller than n, so the total number of probes is only O(n).
-Although this is much better than Ally's $O(n^2)$ probes, RadarGun still has some scaling difficulties when applied to large-scale Internet graphs generated by CAIDA, with values of n in the millions.
+The number of RadarGun probes per address is fixed and much smaller than n, so the total number of probes is only O(n).
+Although this makes RadarGun scale much better than Ally, it still has some scaling difficulties when applied to large-scale Internet graphs generated by CAIDA.
 Because IP ID counters are only 16 bits, they "wrap" back to 0 after reaching 65535.
 Occasional single wraps between probes are unavoidable, and can be taken into account when calculating velocities.
 However, if probes to the same address are spaced more than about 30 to 40 seconds apart, multiple wraps become so likely that it is impossible to confidently detect linear ID change or calculate their velocities.
 So if the list is too large to probe in its entirety within this maximum packet spacing, while also staying under a desired maximum probing rate, some other heuristic must be used to break the list into smaller pieces.